AsyncTI4/TI4_map_generator_bot/BOT_MESSAGE_STYLING.md

 - Card names should be `_italicised_`;
 - Unit abilities should be `ALL CAPS`;
 - Strategy cards and faction abilities should be `**bolded**`;
-- Leaders should be written as `Name, the Faction Rank`;
+- Leaders should be written as `Name, the Faction rank`;
-	- If the player has Ssruu, the leader should be written as `Clever, Clever Name, the Faction/Yssaril Rank`;
+	- If the player has Ssruu, the leader should be written as `Clever, Clever Name, the Faction/Yssaril rank`;
+	- Nomad agents are `Name, a Nomad agent` (indefinite) and Naaz-Rokha leaders are `Name, the Naaz-Rokha Ranks` (plural);
 - Flagships should be written as `the Name (the Faction flagship)`;
 	- Other faction units should be written as `a Name (Faction unittype)`
 - Emphasis and list item text headers should be `__underlined__`;
+- Agenda outcomes should be `"For"` and `"Against"`;
 - Reminder text should be `-# small text` on a new line;
 - Text should be in sentence case;
 - Text should read as a proper sentence (including period);